Access info

 Welcome to West End LIVE.
 We aim to offer an accessible and inclusive event and provide the largest accessible viewing area of any event in Trafalgar Square, providing a full view of the stage, BSL interpreter and event screens.

-In response to feedback from previous events, the accessible viewing area at West End LIVE will be ticketed for the first time in 2025.
+We have introduced a new process for the accessible viewing area.
+In response to feedback, the accessible viewing area at West End LIVE is ticketed for the first time in 2025.
+Registration was available to Nimbus Access Card or West End LIVE Digital Pass holders.

 Nimbus Access Card Scheme